wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Introduction.md

 Calling `createReservation()` with the following fields requires [elevated permissions](https://www.wix.com/velo/reference/wix-auth/elevate): `status`, `source`, `reservation.details.tableIds`, `reservation.details.endDate`, `ignoreReservationLocationConflicts`, and `ignoreTableCombinationConflicts`.

-If `source` is not provided, its value will be set depending whether the `creteReservation()` is run with elevated permissions.
+If `source` is not provided, its value will be set depending whether the `createReservation()` is run with elevated permissions.
 With elevated permissions, `source` will be set to `UNDEFINED`.
 Otherwise, `source` will be set to `ONLINE`.

 ### getReservation()